KirG1T/chat-io/README.md

 🌐 **Live Demo:** [chat-io-mv19.onrender.com](https://chat-io-mv19.onrender.com)

-> ⏳ Free tier — allow 30-60 seconds to wake up on first visit.
+> ⏳ Note: The app is hosted on Render's free tier.
+Please allow 30-60 seconds for the server to wake up on first visit.

 ## Tech Stack